 - While you mean well, don’t use “while” when you mean “although.”

 - And never start a sentence with “and” or “but.”

 See what I did there?
 Even I was a stickler for always using “more than” instead of “over” (e.g., more than 100 people, not over 100 people).
 However, these are more style preferences than hard-and-fast rules.
-Clearly your college essays should adhere to the rules of standard American English – so text speech and emoticons won’t do here – but remember that this is a chance to not only showcase your writing ability but also provide a glimpse of your unique voice.
+Clearly your college essays should adhere to the rules of standard American English – so text speech and emoticons won’t do here – but remember that this is a chance to not only showcase your writing ability but also to provide a glimpse of your unique voice.
 Take advantage of the flexibility you’re given as you write, but please don’t go off and write a haiku for your college essay.
 (Let’s be reasonable here.)

 If you’re still seeking your voice, I suggest you read a few current non-fiction articles or well-respected short stories for examples of various literary styles.
 Find a style that matches yours (or what you want yours to be), and take note of specific elements like word choice, syntax, and punctuation.
 Then give yours a try.